đź“– Syllabus

 If we suspect that your homework answers are not the result of your own work, we reserve the right to interview you in-person and ask you to answer and explain similar questions, and submit a case to the Honor Council.

-You may post homework-related questions on Ed, though your questions and answers should be about approaches, not answers to specific problems.
-If your question includes some or all of an answer (even if youâre not sure itâs right), you must make your post private so that others cannot see it.
+You may post homework-related questions on Slack, though your questions and answers should be about approaches, not answers to specific problems.
+If your question includes some or all of an answer (even if you’re not sure it’s right), please DM the instructor instead of posting it publicly.
 We are not able to tell you whether your answer is correct.

 Late Policy, Slip Days, and Drops